 - Set up a quarantine tank, providing it with vigorous aeration.
-Even though hyposalinity does not cure parasitic infestations, lowering the specific gravity of the QT water to about 1.010 can help to keep any possible new free-swimming organisms from reinfecting the fish.
+Even though hyposalinity does not cure parasitic infestations, lowering the specific gravity (SG) of the QT water to about 1.010 can help to keep any new free-swimming organisms from reinfecting the fish.
 Be sure your marine fish are able to tolerate that low of salinity, and raise the salinity as necessary for them.

-- Prepare a container with treatment water, mixed per the directions on a manufacturer's formalin product.
+- Prepare a container with treatment water, mixed per the manufacturer's directions on the formalin product.
 Include vigorous aeration of the treatment water, such as inserting an air stone, because formalin will decrease the oxygen in the water.
 Harmful ammonia can also build-up in the water during treatment, so it is recommended to add AmQuel or similar ammonia neutralizing products to avoid complications that can occur from ammonia burn.

-- Prepare another container, preferably with lowered salinity 1.010 specific gravity water.
-This will be used to give fish a quick dip in after they have been taken out of the treatment water, which will assist in removing weakened or dead parasites, mucus or other unwanted organic matter from the fish before placing them into the QT.
+- Prepare another container, preferably with the water salinity lowered to 1.010 specific gravity.
+This will be used to dip the fish in after they have been taken out of the treatment water, which will assist in removing weakened or dead parasites or other unwanted organic matter from the fish before placing them into the QT.

 - When all is ready, place the fish into the formalin treatment container, proceeding per the instructions for the formalin product you are using, and by referencing the dip and bath timing and other important tips below.

-- Once the treatment is finished, depending on the stress level of any particular fish at this time, give each a quick 30-second to two-minute dip in the second container of water, and then place them into the QT.
+- Once the formalin treatment is finished, depending on the stress level of any particular fish at this time, give each fish a quick 30-second to two-minute dip in the second container of low SG salt water, and then place them into the QT.

 - All fish should remain in the QT for at least 4 weeks, and during the quarantine period, you should continue treatment with formalin as instructed on the package label.
-You should also treat preventatively for potential secondary bacterial infections with an appropriate antibiotic or antibacterial medication.
+You should also treat preventatively for potential secondary bacterial infections with an appropriate antibacterial medication.
 Make certain to leave the main aquarium void of fish.
 This will allow the protozoa to run their life cycle and die off because there will be no host fish and prevent re-infestation.